b-commits/react-form/README.md

     npm install
     npm start

-Alternatively, you can visit the following URL and try ou the live demo yourself:
+Alternatively, you can visit the following URL and try out the live demo yourself:
 [255.255.255.0](www.placeholder.ocm)

 |                  | Description |